bhermanmit/ans_cd/source/authors/paper_auth_106.rst

  :ref:`Back to Index <index>`

-Owen, Lyman
+Patel, Rita
 -----------

-* :download:`Lyman Owen, University of Utah.
-Automated Signal-layered Algorithm for Processing Complex Gamma Radiation Spectra.
-Isotopes & Radiation <../docs/319.pdf>`
+* :download:`Rita Patel, University of Pittsburgh.
+Creation of a Coursera Course in Nuclear Science and Technology.
+Education, Training & Workforce Development <../docs/147.pdf>`